Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

-When it comes to web design, every designer tends to have their own favourite coding application.
-Luckily for Mac users there are plenty of options to choose from, this roundup of HTML and CSS editors pulls together the most popular editing apps with a brief overview of their features.
+When it comes to web design, every designer tends to have their own favorite coding application.
+Luckily for Mac users, there are plenty of options to choose from, this roundup of HTML and CSS editors pulls together the most popular editing apps with a brief overview of their features.

 Espresso is the sister app to CSSEdit, also created by the folks from MacRabbit.
 Where CSSEdit focused on CSS, Espresso has much wider support for general coding tasks and includes a range of handy navigation, snippet and auto-completion features, not to mention the built in preview engine and FTP support.

 Dreamweaver includes some powerful and unique features for building websites, particularly its infamous ‘Design view’, but it can also be used purely for coding.
 If you do only use Dreamweaver for coding, the alternative apps mentioned in this post include pretty much the same important features, but also benefit from faster loading times due to their overall more lightweight build.

 skEdit is another lightweight coding app that can be easily extended with more language support.
 It makes sense to limit the application down to only the languages you use to avoid bloat.
 Otherwise the application includes project support, code completion, snippets and live preview, so it’s definitely a good competitor to the more wider known options.